 Aging does not inevitably come with a slow and steady decline in our physical and mental abilities.
 We are more likely to develop certain health conditions such as diabetes, heart disease, or arthritis, but geriatricians emphasize that not all changes are age-related; some changes may be caused by treatable conditions.

-There are going to be times when you misplace your glasses, or it takes longer to remember someone’s name; experts tell us that these changes are normal due in part to the fact that your brain contains more information as you age.
+There will be times when you misplace your glasses, or it takes longer to remember someone’s name; experts tell us that these changes are normally due in part to the fact that your brain contains more information as you age.

-Diligent tooth care and regular check-ups play an important role in maintaining good oral health amongst seniors.
-Compared to the oral health of citizens in other developed countries, Canadians have good oral health and it continues to improve.
-With that being said, 20% of Canadians 62-79 are without teeth (edentulous) and 30-35% of Canadians have no dental insurance.
+Diligent tooth care and regular check-ups play an important role in maintaining good oral health among seniors.
+Compared to the oral health of citizens in other developed countries, Canadians have good oral health, and it continues to improve.
+With that being said, 20% of Canadians 62-79 are without teeth (edentulous), and 30-35% of Canadians have no dental insurance.

 Many people avoid visiting a dental professional due to concerns about cost.
 Poor oral health is linked to poor nutrition, social isolation, heart disease, and dementia.
 Modern dentistry is helping many seniors keep their natural teeth longer, and regular checkups can identify some health conditions early.

 While muscle volume and strength will gradually decline with age, these changes can be slowed or prevented with regular physical activity.
 Age should not prevent you from engaging in regular physical activity and exercise.